MediaArea/MediaConch/SourceCode/MediaConch/Release/ReadMe_CLI_Mac.txt

 mediaconch --Help

-Warning : MediaConch ClI is installed in /usr/local/bin by default.
+Warning : MediaConch CLI is installed in /usr/local/bin by default.
 So check that /usr/local/bin is in your path.
 If MediaConch CLI does not start in Mac OS X's Terminal application (Utilities folder), type first